BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 The enactment or amendment of a Rule requires a majority vote of the members of the Board and becomes effective immediately after such a ballot unless otherwise stipulated.
 The act of enacting or amending a Rule shall be in accordance with the Rules.

 ARTICLE IX.
-AMENDMENTS (amended December 4, 2002, September 2, 2020, and August 31, 2022)
+AMENDMENTS (amended December 4, 2002, September 2, 2020, August 31, 2022, and September 1, 2023)

 ARTICLE X. COMMISSIONS

-Section 1. (amended August 31, 2022)
+Section 1. (amended August 31, 2022 and September 1, 2023)

 Commissions shall be established by the Board to engage in specified activities.
 Commissions shall be affiliated with the AAPM and shall be under the jurisdiction of the Board.
-The operations of Commissions shall be governed by a Constitution and By-Laws which shall be approved by the Board of Directors.
+The operations of commissions shall be governed by a constitution and bylaws which shall be approved by the Board of Directors.

 Section 2.
-Appointments and Tenure (amended August 31, 2022)
+Appointments and Tenure (amended August 31, 2022 and September 1, 2023)

-The Constitution and By-Laws of a Commission shall specify election of members to the Commission by the Board.
-Membership and tenure of the Commission shall be specified by the Constitution and By-Laws of the Commission.
+The constitution and bylaws of a commission shall specify election of members to the commission by the Board.
+Membership and tenure of the commission shall be specified by the constitution and bylaws of the commission.

 ARTICLE XI: INDEMNIFICATION (enacted October 29, 2009, amended August 31, 2022)